Toronto's Historical Plaques

 Photos by Alan L Brown - Posted March, 2004

 Not only were we invaded during the War of 1812, but we were invaded twice!
-Here in Coronation Park at the foot of Strachan Avenue, along the road on the east side, stands an Ontario Heritage Trust plaque which says:
+Here in Coronation Park at the foot of Strachan Avenue, along the road on the east side, stands this Ontario Heritage Trust plaque which says:

 Plaque coordinates: 43.63415 -79.406933